amarnathreddy0201/amarnathreddy0201/README.md

 - How to select the ridge parameter

     - Cross-validation is a common method for selecting the ridge parameter.

     - In cross-validation, the data is divided into subsets, and the model is trained on some subsets while being validated on the remaining ones.

+- Advantages and Disadvantages of Ridge Regression
+    - Advantages:

+        - Stability: Ridge regression provides more stable estimates in the presence of multicollinearity.

+        - Bias-Variance Tradeoff: By introducing bias, ridge regression reduces the variance of the estimates, leading to lower MSE.

+        - Interpretability: Unlike principal component regression, ridge regression retains the original predictors, making the results easier to interpret.

+    - Disadvantages:

+        - Bias Introduction: The introduction of bias can lead to underestimation of the true effects of the predictors.

+        - Parameter Selection: Choosing the optimal ridge parameter ?k can be challenging and computationally intensive.

+        - Not Suitable for Variable Selection: Ridge regression does not perform variable selection, meaning all predictors remain in the model, even those with negligible effects.